-- On-Site Format.
+- 1. On-Site Format.
 A room and proctor are scheduled by the department.
 Normally, the General Field and the Special Field are each scheduled for a four-hour block of time.
-The time limit will be set by each department (or division). - Take-home Format.
+The time limit will be set by each department (or division). - 2.
+Take-home Format.
 A take-home format may be used for the General Field exam and for the Special Field exam.
-In the take-home format the candidate, with the approval of the advisor, writes the exam at a place of his or her choosing with no restriction on books or other written materials to be used.
+In the take-home format the student, with the approval of the

+- advisor, writes the exam at a place of his or her choosing with no restriction on books or other written materials to be used.
 Because the purpose of the qualifying examination is to assess individual competence, students should not discuss the exam with anyone other than their advisor after they have received the questions.
-The time limit for this take-home exam will be set by the student and advisor. - Portfolio Format (Special Field only).
+The time limit for this takehome exam will be set by the student and advisor. - 3.
+Portfolio Format (Special Field only).
 This format consists of assembling a focused collection of 3 or 4 high quality papers and/or projects, which are then defended before three faculty readers.
 The number, subject and lengths of the required papers or projects are decided by the advisor in consultation with the student.
 Portfolio submissions can include collaborative work, but independent work must also be reflected in the portfolio.
 The portfolio may include work completed to satisfy other requirements for the doctoral degree such as course papers, early research papers, master's theses, and research area approval papers.
-The portfolio must be submitted with an original, independently written synthesis paper that defines the special field and articulates how each piece of the portfolio option is selected, the student will discuss this work at an oral defense before the three faculty readers, after which the readers will determine whether the student has demonstrated competence in the special field.
+The portfolio must be submitted with an original, independently written synthesis paper that defines the special field and articulates how each piece of the portfolio connects or contributes to the special field and its literature.
+If the portfolio option is selected, the student will discuss this work at an oral defense before the three faculty readers, after which the readers will determine whether the student has demonstrated competence in the special field.